MultitrackStudio Instruments

 Keyboard instruments

-The electric piano's Dynamics knob controls the velocity curve, ie. it controls how sensitive the piano is to key pressure.
-Bass and Treble are tone controls, as found on amplifiers or even some electric pianos.
+The electric piano's Bass and Treble are tone controls, as found on amplifiers or even some electric pianos.

-The Percussive Organ is percussive even if another note is playing.
-This is different from the Wheel Organ which follows the traditional style.
+The Percussive Organ is always percussive even if another note is playing.
+Drawbar Organ follows the traditional style.

 String instruments

-Violin Section, Violin Section 2, Viola Section, Cello Section and Contrabass Section are specialized versions of String Ensemble 1.
-There are two violin sections in order to lessen phasing problem with unison notes.
+Violin Section, Violin Section 2, Viola Section, Cello Section, and Contrabass Section are specialized versions of String Ensemble 1.
+There are two violin sections in order to reduce phasing problems with unison notes.
 Bowed strings feature a Vibrato knob similar to the winds (see below).

 Wind instruments